SALEM COLLEGE

 School Code: 002960 -- Use this on your FAFSA!

-Step 2: Register for Orientation
+Register for Orientation

 Orientation Dates :

-Step 3: Embrace Salem as your New Home!
+Embrace Salem as your new home!

 Welcome to Residence Life at Salem College where both on-campus and off-campus students find a supportive and engaging community.
 Whether you're living in one of our residence halls or commuting, you're part of a vibrant network of students who are here to support each other and make the most of their college experience.
 Welcome to your new home away from home—we're excited to have you as part of our community, whether you're living on campus or off campus!